ShiraMersand/final-projects/README.md

 Each volunteer records the days he or she can volunteer For each day you can choose volunteers from the list of volunteers who are available to volunteer that day

+project in asp.net - website
+A sales site with a connection to the SQL database
+You can add products to the cart, delete products, and go to the purchase summary